Understanding Results

 • Classification

-Detection results include bounding boxes (bbox) along with category IDs, labels, and confidence scores for detected objects:
+Detection results include bounding boxes (bbox) along with category_id, label, and confidence score for each detected object:

 {